 You’re about to install a new range hood

 Have a professional measure the amount of air currently entering and leaving your home under various conditions.
 That way, you can make an informed decision about how powerful your new kitchen fan should be.
-PV’s whole home assessment includes this test.
+PV Heating, Cooling & Plumbing‘s whole home assessment includes this test.

 You’ve got a fancy new range hood with a 400+ CFM fan

 Depending on how tight or leaky your home is, that new fan could be generating excessive negative pressure.
 If you’re in an older, pre-2000s home and haven’t performed any major energy efficiency improvements, you might not have a problem.
-But if you’re in a newer, tighter home, it’s possible that you’re bringing in dirty air that you’d rather not breathe.
+But if you’re in a newer, tighter home, you may be bringing in dirty air that you’d rather not breathe.

 Hire a professional to perform a combustion safety test to see whether any CO enters your home while the fan is running.
-Again, PV’s whole home assessment includes this test.
+Again, PV Heating, Cooling & Plumbing‘s whole home assessment includes this test.

 You don’t cook a lot, don’t fry things very often, or just aren’t worried about kitchen ventilation

 Go for a sub-400 CFM range hood or use a recirculating fan instead of a ducted range hood.